Translating Innovation into Jobs

 As an Urban Research University, MSU impacts the local economy through education, research and public service.
 One aspect of public service is to translate the results from the research laboratory to the public mainstream to generate societal value though new and improved products and services.
 This is accomplished through university technology transfer - integrating the research and public service activities of the University.

-One of the unique aspects of technology transfer is the opportunity to facilitate the startup of new technology companies, and thus the creation of new jobs in the high-tech sector.
-Currently, AUTM reports that over 800 startup companies are formed each year from university tech transfer licensing - greater than two per day - while the Science Coalition, states "Companies spun out of research universities have a far greater success rate than other companies, creating good jobs and spurring economic activity."
-A 2015 report prepared for the Biotechnology Industry Organization (BIO); The Economic Contribution of University/Nonprofit Inventions in the United States: 1996-2013, states "the total contribution of these academic licensors to gross industry output ranges from $282B to $1.18T, in 2009 U.S. Dollars; and contributions to GDP range from $130B to $518B, in 2009 U.S. Dollars.
-Estimates of the total number of person years of employment supported by U.S. universities' and hospitals' and research institutes licensed-product sales range from 1,130,000 million to over 3,824,000 million over the 18 yr period."
+One of the unique aspects of technology transfer is that innovations born out of academic research often lead to the formation of new companies that develop new products, create jobs and spark economic growth.
+In 2016, AUTM reported that 1,024 startup companies were formed from university tech transfer licensing - almost three per day - while the Science Coalition, states "Companies spun out of research universities have a far greater success rate than other companies, creating good jobs and spurring economic activity."
+A 2015 report prepared for the Biotechnology Industry Organization (BIO), The Economic Contribution of University/Nonprofit Inventions in the United States: 1996-2013, states "the total contribution of these academic licensors to gross industry output ranges from $282B to $1.18T, in 2009 U.S. Dollars; and contributions to GDP range from $130B to $518B, in 2009 U.S. Dollars.
+Estimates of the total number of person years of employment supported by U.S. universities' and hospitals' and research institutes' licensed-product sales range from 1,130,000 million to over 3,824,000 million over the 18 yr. period."

 Job Multiplier: The Value of High-Tech Jobs